 Listed below are some of the most popular techniques used for the natural treatment of depression:

-Exercises – great component of any natural treatments for depression protocol.
+Exercise – a significant component of any natural treatment for depression.

 Exercising is one of the natural remedies for depression that temporarily boosts feel-good chemicals called endorphins.
 It may also have long-term benefits for people with depression.
 Regular exercise seems to encourage the brain to rewire itself in positive ways.